 Fire Protection Engineers are required across the board.
 They work in Federal, state and local government bodies.
 Where they work for government, they will typically work for National Parks and state parks, particularly in areas prone to wildfire.
 They may also work in government buildings, promoting regulations of fire practice and ensuring that equipment is up to date, checking and repairing.

 Their role in the private sector and charitable sector is not likely to be that different.
 Depending on regulation, they are required in all industries and at all levels, small and large buildings, private, public and charitable sector.
 No one sector employs more Fire Protection Engineers than any other.
 Looking at statistics for Health & Safety professionals in general, more are employed in manufacturing than any other industry (26%).
 It is safe to assume that this is likely true of fire professionals too.
-Numbers may vary and role may vary, but candidates with relevant qualifications may find that most sectors and industries are open to them.
+Numbers may vary and role may vary, but candidates with relevant qualifications may find that most sectors and industries are open to them.<!- mfunc search_btn -> <!- /mfunc search_btn ->

 What Is the Average Fire Protection Engineer Salary?

-There is no specific data for Fire Protection Engineers, but as the work can be classed under the general group of Health & Safety Engineering, it is reasonable to assume that collected data will vary little.
-The average salary for engineering services in the health and safety sector was $84,600 as at 2015.
-Average range at the time of survey was $49,410 to $130,770.
-Pay range depends on industry (with engineering services the highest payers), state and job demand.
+There is no specific data for Fire Protection Engineers, but as the work can be classed under the general group of Health & Safety Engineering.
+The median salary for health and safety engineers was $94,240 as of May 2020.* Pay range depends on industry (with engineering services the highest payers), state and job demand.
 In wildfire-hit California, jobs are likely to be plentiful but competitive.
 A larger proportion of these roles are likely to involve rural jobs in wildfire mitigation and prevention.

 Fire Protection Engineering Jobs & Job Description